iotaledger/integration-services/api/usage-ssi-bridge.md

 }
 ```

-After the credential got revoked the verifiable credential can be checked again using the same endpoint and body as in section 5 but not it should return false like following:
+After the credential is revoked the verifiable credential can be checked again using the same endpoint and body as in section 5.
+In this case the endpoint should return false like in the case below:

 ```
 {